target/pod-reaper/README.md

 Flags a pod for reaping based on the pod status.

-Enabled and configured by setting the environment variable `POD_STATUSES` with a coma separated list (no whitespace) of statuses.
+Enabled and configured by setting the environment variable `POD_STATUSES` with a comma separated list (no whitespace) of statuses.
 If the pod status in the specified list of status, the pod will be flagged for reaping.

 Example: